-Issuer and Guarantor Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.
+Guarantor.....
+Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.

-REMIC Certificates "REMIC Certificates" represent beneficial ownership interests in "REMIC Pools," which are pools of assets that we form.
+REMIC Certificates As Depositor, we transfer and deposit mortgage-related assets that we have acquired into various trust funds established pursuant to the applicable Trust Agreement (as defined in this Offering Circular).
+As Trustee for these trust funds, we create and issue under the Trust Agreement "REMIC Certificates" representing beneficial ownership interests in "REMIC Pools," which are pools of assets held by those trust funds.
 We issue REMIC Certificates in series ("Series"), each consisting of two or more "REMIC Classes."